Mathematics for Machine Learning: The Free eBook

 As is apparent, the first part of the book covers pure mathematical concepts, without getting into machine learning at all.
 The second part turns its attention to applying these newfound maths skills to machine learning problems.
 Depending on your desires, you could take either a top-down or bottom-up approach to leanring both machine learning and its underlying maths, or pick one part the other on which to focus.

 You can download a PDF of the book here.
-Though the book is to be published sometime this year, the authors will continue to provide a freely downloadable PDF of the book after publication.
+The book has been published and a physical copy can be purchased, yet the authors will continue to also provide a freely downloadable PDF of the book.

 The aim is to provide a short, concise book, which is then augmented by exercises and Jupyter notebooks.
-To find out more, you can find the find the companion website here.
+To find out more, you can find the companion website here.